Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 ## Service model from user

+### Source

+Users can send requests for service creation, modification and deletion by specifying details such as destination, service type, and security requirements.
+For example, they define the destination IP, choose the type of service, and set security requirements like integrity, confidentiality, authentication and availability security features.

+The parameters from Users to Providers may involve: source device ID (with unique identifier), service type, destination device ID, security provision, Trusted Path Provision, etc. The detailed parameters for destination and Trusted Path Provision are showed below.

 ### Destination

-Destination: Used to indicate the destination of the visit, such as IP.
+Destination: Used to indicate the destination of the visit, such as IP address.

-Path: selected router ID list or IP list on Path.
+Path: a list of selected router ID list or IP addresses list on Path.

 Sevice type: used to indicate the type of data, such as eMBB data, mMTC data or uRLLC data.

 Geographic: used to indicate users' requirements for geographic location or restrictions, a customer may request certain geographic limits are applied to how the provider routes traffic for the network forwarding, due to policy reasons or security considerations, For example, some countries have regulations that explicitly prohibit data from leaving the country.
+In such cases, customers may request certain geographic limits be applied to how the provider routes traffic for network forwarding.

 ### Trusted Path Provision